sweet-tooth-clojure/describe/README.md

 that involves a database operation, we don't want to perform it unless we know that it's a valid username.

-Describers form a directed graph, and the application of any describer prevents the application of all describers in the subgraph reachable from the parent describer.
+Rules form a directed graph, and the application of any rule prevents the application of all rules in the subgraph reachable from the parent rule.

 ### Representing graphs

-The second argument to `describe` is a sequence (preferably a vector or set for readability) representing a graph of describers.
+The second argument to `describe` is a sequence (preferably a vector or set for readability) representing a graph of rules.
 Here, the set `#{username-empty}` is transformed into a graph with a single node:

 ```clojure